magicmyco/magicmyco.github.io/docs/mushroom_grow_guide/grain.md

 1. Load approx 8 mason jars 3/4 of the way full with the grain.
 2. Put on the lid to the jar.
 If using unmodified lids [place them upside-down](https://youtu.be/UgCW-ZPkxIU?si=oNQc7IpnapwzmJS7&t=245) to allow air exchange and cover with tinfoil.\
    <img src="/assets/images/unmodified-lid-tek.png" alt="great value popcorn" width="200"/>
+3. Add 3.5 quarts of water to pressure cooker
+4. Pressure cook at 15 PSI for 90 minutes.
+If using Unicorn bags instead of jars cook for 120 minutes.

+I highly recommend watching [PGT's Drippy Corn video](https://www.youtube.com/watch?v=3KrE7rmNoY4) if you have never done this before.
+He shows every step of this process in a short video.

 ## What's Next?